saicumbulam/System-Design/system design popular/Kafka.md

 - a stream is considered to be a single topic of data, regardless of the number of partitions.
 This represents a single stream of data moving from the producers to the consumers.
 - Offset sequences are unique only to each partition.
 This means, to locate a specific message, we need to know the Topic, Partition, and Offset number.
 - Producers can choose to publish a message to any partition.
 If ordering within a partition is not needed, a round-robin partition strategy can be used, so records get distributed evenly across partitions.
-- Placing each partition on separate Kafka brokers enables multiple consumers to read from a topic in parallel.
-That means, different consumers can concurrently read different partitions present on separate brokers.
-- Placing each partition of a topic on a separate broker also enables a topic to hold more data than the capacity of one server.
 - Messages once written to partitions are immutable and cannot be updated.

+**Advantages of seperate partition placement**
+- different consumers can concurrently read different partitions present on separate brokers.
+- a topic to hold more data than the capacity of one server.

 ![picture 1](../images/e34b6e2d3a3c93b67b68431711f2d56cb4e711f49ed7f5c4ea1a3f8fac31110d.png)